pandas-dev/pandas/doc/source/io.rst

 Date Parsing Functions
 ~~~~~~~~~~~~~~~~~~~~~~
 Finally, the parser allows you can specify a custom ``date_parser`` function to
-take full advantage of the flexiblity of the date parsing API:
+take full advantage of the flexibility of the date parsing API:

 .. ipython:: python